Validator-POSTHUMAN/contributions/Stargaze.md

 ## Social, Community, and Marketing Contributions

-# We're creating and working with Russian Language Communities in Telegram.
+# We're creating and working with Russian Language Communities in Telegram, spread the information about project.
 Also we're administrators of these groups:
 - https://t.me/CosmosEcosystem_ru | ~6000 members
 - https://t.me/Crypto_Base_Chat |  ~4000 members
 - https://t.me/CosmosEcosystemNews_ru |  ~2000 members